grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 <img src="img/MIDIHierarchy.jpg" class="mx-auto d-block" width="80%">

-Depending on the native MIDI API being used, event time-stamps are either expressed in absolute time or in frames.
+Depending on the native MIDI API being used, event timestamps are either expressed in absolute time or in frames.
 They are converted to offsets expressed in samples relative to the beginning of the audio buffer.

 Connected with the `MidiUI` class (a subclass of `UI`), they allow a given DSP to be controlled with incoming MIDI messages or possibly send MIDI messages when its internal control state changes.